 By Lisa Brody

-The Bloomfield Township Board of Trustees approved a grant application of $53,038 in Community Development Block Grant (CDBG) funds from the U.S. Department of Housing and Urban Development (HUD) at their meeting on Monday, November 8.
+Bloomfield Township Board of Trustees unanimously approved a grant application of $51,857 in Community Development Block Grant (CDBG) funds from the U.S. Department of Housing and Urban Development (HUD) at their meeting on Monday, February 22.

 The CDBG program provides funds for housing, public facilities and public service activities that benefit low-income households and people with special needs.
 Oakland County receives CDBG funding as an urban county, with participating communities required to join.
 Christine Tvaroha, senior services director, said Bloomfield Township has worked with Oakland County on the minor home repair program since 2009, and Meals on Wheels since 2014.

-To date, there have been 132 minor home repair projects complete, with seven projects completed in 2021, and five projects that are currently active.
+To date, there have been 116 minor home repair projects complete, with nine projects completed in 2020, five projects that are currently active, and 25 active inquiries.

 Typical repairs are to roof, siding, chimney, porch, driveway, stairs,electrical, plumbing, water and waste, with replacement of furnaces, water heaters, gutters, handrails, and other repairs common, as well as the addition of architectural ramps.